TREATMENT FOR CROHN'S DISEASE

 5 Aminosalacyclic (5-ASA) products

 Long term drug therapy with 5-ASAs (Pentasa, Asacol or Dipentum) is useful to suppress low grade inflammation, especially in the colon.
 5-ASAs are less effective in severe acute flare-ups.
 While most research has found that 5-ASA are not helpful in preventing post-operative recurrence, Mesalasine (a subgroup of these drugs), is recommended after ileocolonic resections.
 Although Crohn’s disease generally causes rumbling and mild symptoms, from time to time it can flare up and cause serious illness.
 Initially, drugs are prescribed to reduce inflammation, subdue the body’s immune system and fight infection.
 Food and fluid may be given by a drip directly into the bloodstream in severe cases.
-Other treatments which may be used in Crohn’s disease include:

 The antimetabolites azathioprine and 6-mercaptopurine are effective treatments, especially when Crohn’s disease involves the colon.
 By suppressing the immune system, they significantly improve the person's condition and allow a decrease in steroid requirements.
 Often, they also allow the holes that may have developed in the bowel to heal.
 However, these drugs usually need to be taken for three to six months before the full benefits are experienced.
 Side effects can be serious and so the patient requires regular tests while on this medication.
 Cyclosporine, which shows promise for quicker therapeutic action, is under study.